idem-lab/traveltime/paper/paper.html.md

 # Summary

-Understanding and mapping the time to travel among locations is useful for many activities from urban planning [@zahavi1974traveltime] to public health [@weiss2020global] and likely a myriad others we haven't thought of.
+Understanding and mapping the time to travel among locations is useful for many activities from urban planning [@zahavi1974traveltime] to public health [@weiss2020global] (@ref-tt_healthcare) and likely a myriad others we haven't thought of.
 Here we present a software package --- `traveltime` --- written in and for the language R [@Rref]. `traveltime` enables a user to supply a set of geographic point locations and an extent of interest, and calculate the motorised or walking travel time over that extent.
 The result is a raster of 30 arcsecond resolution (approximately 0.008333 decimal degrees, or just below 1 km$^2$ at the equator) where the value in each cell is the lowest travel time in minutes to any of the supplied point locations over the extent of interest.

 The work-flow requires two steps: